-Building and maintaining awareness of our role and ensuring you know what to do in the event of a power cut is a key challenge for us.
+Building and maintaining awareness of our role as a Distribution Network Operator and ensuring you know what to do in the event of a power cut is a key challenge for us.
 That’s why we continue to work hard to build a better understanding of who we are and what we do.

-Throughout the year we aim to ensure all of our customers know to contact us should they experience a power cut.
-We pull out all the stops to ensure we get the message out to as many people as possible so you'll see our campaigns on buses, on trains, on the high street and online.
+Throughout the year our aim is to ensure all of our customers know about the additional services we provide as well as how to contact us should they experience a power cut.
+We pull out all the stops to make sure we get the message out to as many people as possible.

 Our awareness campaign is designed to support our year round activities, but on a much larger and more visible scale.
 You’ll see our adverts on buses, websites, train stations, social media, the STV Player, ITV Hub and All4.
 We have teams of staff adhering to current government guidlines and social distancing measures, distributing posters and postcards to community hubs, GP surgeries and high street shops.
 This includes dual language items for our Welsh speaking customers.

 During periods of bad weather that has the potential to affect the power supply to your home or business, we will increase our visibility.
 We'll activate roadside billboards and digital signs across the communities we serve to ensure you know who to call in the event of a power cut.